Since it’s our last night in Xian, we explored the Muslim Quarter for more snacks.

 We explored further and found a noodle shop.
 We ordered a spicy beef noodle soup to share.
 We really enjoyed the handmade noodles here.

 We also ordered a bowl of wonton soup to share.
 The soup was pretty tasty.
-More on following page.
-Click here to continue reading
+Continue reading

 Huashan is one of the five great mountains in China.
 The other four great mountains are Taishan in Shandong, Hengshan in Hunan, Hengshan in Shanxi and Songshan in Henan.
 Not only as one of the five great mountains, Huashan is also reputed to be the most dangerous hiking mountain in China.

 There are five peaks in Huashan which form the shape of a flower.
 Flower is pronounced as hua in Mandarin.